We aim to operate with sustainable & environmentally friendly management

 - Each bure has its own septic tanks, located underground and more than 30m from the seafront.
-At our low useage levels these provide efficient treatment of waste water.
+At our low usage levels these provide efficient treatment of waste water.

-- On-going seawater quality testing has recorded no sewage pollution has occured in our marine environment since the Beach House opened.
+- On-going seawater quality testing has recorded no sewage pollution has occurred in our marine environment since the Beach House opened.

 - Grey water runs off into gardens of ginger and banana plants, which remove any excess nutrients before they can enter the marine ecosystem.

 - We use no-bleach and low-phosphate detergents to avoid adding pollutants to laundry and kitchen run-off water

 While it is relatively easy to write policies for environmental sustainability, it is not always simple to enact these on such a remote island.
 Out biggest challenge remains rubbish disposal, as, along with most of the world, Fiji has a problem with practical recycling.